pineunity/apmec/doc/source/contributor/vnffgd_template_description.rst

-VNFFG Descriptor Template Guide
+NFY Descriptor Template Guide
 ===============================
 Overview
 --------

-This document explains VNFFGD template structure and its various fields based on TOSCA standards `V1.0 CSD 03 <http://docs.oasis-open.org/tosca/tosca-nfv/ v1.0/tosca-nfv-v1.0.html>`_.
+This document explains NFYD template structure and its various fields based on TOSCA standards `V1.0 CSD 03 <http://docs.oasis-open.org/tosca/tosca-nfv/ v1.0/tosca-nfv-v1.0.html>`_.

-The behavioural and deployment information of a VNFFG in Apmec is defined in a template known as VNFFG Descriptor (VNFFGD).
+The behavioural and deployment information of a NFY in Apmec is defined in a template known as NFY Descriptor (NFYD).
 The template is based on TOSCA standards and is written in YAML.
-It is on-boarded in a VNFFG catalog.
+It is on-boarded in a NFY catalog.

-Each VNFFGD template will have below fields:
+Each NFYD template will have below fields:

 ::